Mubasheerashirur/Apple-Analysis/README.md

 - pandas, numpy
 - matplotlib, seaborn, plotly

-##  Files Included
-- `Apple.ipynb` – Main notebook with code and visuals

 ## Note
 Run the notebook in Jupyter or Colab to view interactive charts and outputs.